 And after the 2nd Tablespoon of water it’s exactly what we want, no need for the 3rd this time around.
 Once the dough takes hold and forms a ball, stop.

 Less is More: Once the dough has come together in the food processor, turn it out onto a floured surface and lightly knead it with your fingertips.
-Forming it into a disk, wrap it in plastic and put it in the fridge to rest for a minimum of 2 hours and up to overnight.
+Forming it into a disk, wrap it in plastic and put it in the fridge to rest for a minimum of 30 minutes.
+You can also make this the day before and let it chill in the fridge.

 How to Make Shortcrust Pastry